Movement Guide

 Representative work: The Steerage - Alfred Stieglitz • 1907.

-Alfred Stieglitz matters because he shows that photography does not need to choose between documentary content and formal rigor.
+Alfred Stieglitz shows that photography does not need to choose between documentary content and formal rigor.
 In The Steerage, made in 1907 aboard a transatlantic ship, class separation appears not as editorial slogan but as architecture.
 The gangway slices the composition, decks stack social position vertically, and railings keep turning hierarchy into geometry.

 The Steerage by Alfred Stieglitz